clubkemp/sheets2map/README.md

 ### step 3: configure your script file
 1. Go to [BBoxfinder.com](bboxfinder.com).
 Center your map on the area you want to map, this will be the dafault extent your map opens to.
-    - in the bottomr right toggle to Lat/Lng
+    - in the bottom right toggle to Lat/Lng
     - copy the value in the bottom left for 'Center'
     - copy the value for Zoom